ybrid/player-interaction/README.md

 # player-interaction
-This project contains the documentation and also example code on how to interact with ybrid from a player's perspective.
+This project contains the documentation and also example code on how to interact with YBRID® from a player's perspective.

 ## Documentation